'to be known + distinguished as Carnamah'

 Carnamah Museum

 The Carnamah Historical Society & Museum's collection includes objects, photos and documents from Carnamah's social, domestic, commercial and agricultural past - from tiny household items up to tractors!
-If you'd like to visit the museum, it is open most Friday afternoons from 1:30 to 5pm or you can make arrangements with George on 0439 966 040 or (08) 9951 1690; or Andrew on 0457 911 984.
+If you'd like to visit the museum, it is open most Friday afternoons from 1:30 to 5pm or you can make arrangements with George on 0439 966 040 or (08) 9951 1690.
 Entry is FREE and the museum is located at 10 Macpherson Street in Carnamah.

 Find out more at www.carnamah.com.au/museum | Map